Student Loan Terms You Should Know

 A temporary reduction or pause in your student loan payments.
 While these differ in the case of federal student loans, with private student lenders availability and terms vary and interest always accrues during the deferment/forbearance period.
 You may also need to provide documentation showing your need of assistance.

 With these terms in mind, you’ll be well-prepared to stay on top of your student loans.
-And of course, you can always reach out to a company representative for even more information!
+And of course, you can always contact Climb and speak to a team member for even more information!

 *These are how these terms are typically used.
 You should check the specific definitions in any loan documents before you sign them and consult an attorney or other advisor if you aren't sure what any specific terms means.